simonpo/generator-botscaffold/TLDRGuide.md

 # TL;DR Setup Guide #

-The [complete Setup Guide](SetupGuide.md) is quite long.
+The [complete Setup Guide](SetupGuide.md) is quite long, and unfortunately not complete yet.
 If you've used Azure services before, here's a condensed version of that Guide to get you going more quickly:

 - Create a Web App in Azure to host your Bot
 - Create a Bot at botframework.com